 So, you have visitors coming to your website.
 That’s all good and well, but what are they doing once they get there?
 What are they clicking on?
 Is your traffic converting at the rate you have been expecting it to?
 Do you feel like some of these questions may have caught you by surprise?
 If they did, that’s OK – CRO takes time to learn and perfect, much like cooking the perfect steak.

-Today we are going to be tackling the above questions to help you improve the rate at which you visitors make purchases (convert).
+Today we are going to be tackling the above questions to help you improve the rate at which your visitors make purchases (convert).

 It starts at a macro level.
-How did they come to your website.
+How did they come to your website?
 Was it via a link they found on Google, or an ad they saw on Facebook, or through an affiliate website?
-The way they arrive to your site, will many of the times determine which landing or product page will be presented.
+The way they arrive at your site, will many of the times determine which landing or product page will be presented.